Upper and lower bounds for the speed of fronts of the reaction diffusion equation with Stefan boundary conditions: Introduction

 Existence of traveling monotonic fronts, and conditions on initial conditions $u(x,0)$ for convergence into monotonic fronts were proven in \cite{AronsonWeinberger1978}.
 For arbitrary monostable reaction terms the speed can be determined by a local \cite{HadelerRothe1975} or an integral variational principle \cite{BenguriaDepassier1996CMP}.
 An integral variational principle valid for general reaction terms of any type allows to obtain the speed for cases A-D \cite{BenguriaDepassier1996PRL}.

-In recent years, the study of a reaction diffusion equation with a free boundary, also called Stefan boundary conditions, has been introduced as a model that exhibits spreading--vanishing dichotomy, effect absent in the standard problem where a sufficiently localized perturbation $u(x,0)$ always leads to a traveling wave $q(x- c t)$.
-The dynamics of the scalar reaction diffusion equation with Stefan boundary conditions was first introduced by \cite{DuLin2010,DuLin2013} and further studied in a series of works, namely \cite{BuntingDu2012,DuGuo2012,DuLou2015JEMS,DuLou2015Siam, Sun2015, Hadeler2016, LeiMatsuzawa2018}.
+In recent years, the study of a reaction diffusion equation with a free boundary on which Stefan conditions are applied, has been introduced as a model that exhibits spreading--vanishing dichotomy, effect absent in the standard problem where a sufficiently localized perturbation $u(x,0)$ always leads to a traveling wave $q(x- c t)$.
+The dynamics of the scalar reaction diffusion equation with Stefan boundary conditions was first introduced by \cite{DuLin2010,DuLin2013} and further studied in a series of works.
+See, for example, \cite{BuntingDu2012,DuGuo2012,DuLou2015JEMS,DuLou2015Siam, Sun2015, Hadeler2016, LeiMatsuzawa2018}.

-The purpose of this manuscript is to study the speed of the spreading regime, more precisely, we show that the speed of the spreading front satisfies a variational principle valid for arbitrary reaction terms.